thetestybites

 The Key

-Overhead flat-lay of artichoke dip ingredients arranged on an aged wooden cutting board — a block of cream cheese on parchment, small butter-cream ceramic bowls of sour cream and mayonnaise, a mound o
+Overhead flat-lay mise en place of hot artichoke dip ingredients on an aged wooden board — a block of cream cheese on parchment, a small butter-cream ceramic bowl of mayonnaise, a jar of marinated art

-Close-up 30-degree angle of a mixing bowl with creamy white artichoke dip mixture being folded together with a wooden spoon, visible chunks of pale chopped artichoke hearts and flecks of green dill be
+Close-up 30-degree angle of a hand mixer in a large mixing bowl with creamy pale artichoke dip mixture, visible chunks of marinated artichoke hearts and flecks of parmesan throughout the smooth cream

-Extreme close-up macro shot of hot artichoke dip fresh from the oven in an 8x8 cream ceramic baking dish, golden-brown parmesan crust bubbling actively at the edges, chunks of artichoke visible beneat
+Extreme close-up macro of hot artichoke dip fresh from the oven in a white oval baking dish, golden-brown bubbly parmesan crust with visible browning at the edges, a tortilla chip being dragged throug

-45-degree angle beauty shot of hot artichoke dip in a round butter-cream ceramic dish surrounded by an arrangement of crackers, toasted baguette rounds, and celery sticks on an aged wooden board, one
+Wide 45-degree angle of the hot artichoke dip in a white baking dish surrounded by a scattered arrangement of tortilla chips, sliced baguette rounds, and celery sticks on a large aged wooden serving b

 Mise en place